SPL Itä-Suomen piiri

-The SPL Itä-Suomen piiri (Eastern Finland Football Association) is one of the 12 district organisations of the Football Association of Finland.
-It administers lower tier football in Eastern Finland.
+The SPL Itä-Suomen piiri (Eastern Finland Football Association) was one of the 12 district organisations of the Football Association of Finland.
+It administered lower tier football in Eastern Finland.

 Background

 Suomen Palloliitto Itä-Suomen piiri, commonly referred to as SPL Itä-Suomen piiri or SPL Itä-Suomi, is the governing body for football in Eastern Finland.
 Based in Kuopio, the Association's Director is Pekka Ojala.
 The organisation was established in 1994 following the amalgamation of SPL Joensuun piiri and SPL Savon piiri.

 Member clubs

 League Competitions

 SPL Itä-Suomen piiri run the following league competitions: